Cards win 10th in row, beat Brewers to extend wild-card lead

 TRAINER’S ROOM

 Cardinals: RHP Jack Flaherty, on the 10-day IL since Aug.
 25 with a right shoulder strain, threw about 15 pitches to teammates in a simulated game.
 “He looked like Jack.
-So we’ll see how he recovers and we’ll evaluate what the next step is,” manager Mike Schildt said.
+So we’ll see how he recovers and we’ll evaluate what the next step is,” Shildt said.

 Brewers: LHP Brett Anderson, on the IL since Sept.
 2 after being struck in the pitching shoulder by a line drive, is scheduled to be activated and start Wednesday’s game against St. Louis. … Cain was not in the starting lineup for the third consecutive game.
 Cain came out of Saturday’s game with a sore groin after crashing into the wall on a sensational catch.
 Cain pinch-hit in the seventh and remained in center field.